mahbubcseju/TrafficModel/README.md

                     [ 3, 4, 0, 0, 1, 4, 3] -> Y

-             Here x to y is a road, which is connected to intersection Y. How much intensity will be added th intersection Y for this calue ?
+             Here x to y is a road, which is connected to intersection Y. How much intensity will be added to the intersection Y for this road ?

             If 'is_intensity_continuous': False, and  'intensity_list_to_count': [3, 4],
                 we will calculated  the number of intensity with 3 or 4 over the road and add with the intersection.